turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 | Immigration   | biases      |

-<i> Historically, the United States was created with laws that systematically oppressed certain groups of people.
+<i> Historically, the United States was created with laws that systematically oppressed certain groups of people based on race, class, gender, gender expression, and sexuality.
 Though we might not all have grown up here, we ALL are a part of today's society that has been formed from that history.
 We ALL have a part to change things that we do not feel are providing an equal opportunity for everyone.
+This requires us to unlearn this socialization and act counter-culturally to disrupt systems of oppression.
 If we do not interrupt this cycle, we are more likely to stay in segregated communities or social circles that continue to deepen the biases that we have developed.  </i>

 We also know that there are different types of experiences that will increase our dependence on bias and stereotypes.